-In this RAID: Shadow Legends Clan Boss guide, I will cover all of the basic ideas regarding building a decent team for raiding the boss.
+In this RAID: Shadow Legends Clan Boss guide, I will cover all of the basic ideas regarding building a decent team for raiding the Clan Boss Demon Lord.

 I will try to explain how different roles in a Clan Boss (CB) team work, helping you choosing suitable Champions for your CB team easier.

 If you are looking for Hydra guide, visit the page!